alexanderthegreat96/libmem-go/README.md

     fmt.Printf("Pattern found at: 0x%x\n", addr)
 }
 ```
-## Usage using tether-go
+## tether-go
 You may use tether-go scaffolding in order to start with something with very little effort.
+The project has all you need design-pattern wise to implement your features.
 [tether-go](https://github.com/alexanderthegreat96/tether-go)

 ## API Overview